-NOTE: Any project that claims such an "exception" must submit documentation from the project architect which outlines the basis for the waiver request.
-A "legal opinion" supporting that the project falls within the requirements of the Section 504 exception must also be included.
+Any DCA rehabilitation project that claims such an exception from the Fair Housing Act itself, must submit documentation from the project architect which outlines the basis for the Fair Housing Act exception.
+A legal opinion supporting that the project falls within the requirements of the Fair Housing Act exception must also be included.